The main purpose of a business website is to communicate information about your brand and the products/services you offer.

-The most important thing is to make it easy for visitors to navigate to the desired final conversion, whether that be the checkout, a contact form, booking a demo etc. Ensure they can get to there in just a few clicks.
+The most important thing is to make it easy for visitors to navigate to the desired final conversion, whether that be the checkout or booking a demo, in just a few clicks.

 2) Consistent branding

-Key to good website communication is branding.
-Branding makes your business instantly recognisable, and it’s important each page of your website looks part of a whole.
+It makes your business instantly recognisable, and it’s important that each page of your website looks like part of a whole.

 The aim is to communicate a consistent message and brand throughout your website, through both visuals and wording.